 - The second important aspect is that acceptance of these invoices indicates buyer satisfaction to the price demanded by the seller, and he agrees to pay such price, including other related costs.

 - It also provides opportunities for getting some advance payment for sale order if the buyer accepts the pro forma invoice.

-Pro forma invoice plays a very important role in the operation of an organization.
+Pro forma invoice plays a vital role in the operation of an organization.
 One can consider it as a first step in executing a sale transaction.
 Removing all confusion related to the price of the product it opens up the door for a long business relation.

-This has been a guide to Pro Forma Invoice and its meaning.
-Here we discuss how to create a sample pro forma invoice format along with its steps, example and its differences from invoice and quotation.
+This article has been a guide to Pro Forma Invoice and its meaning.
+Here we discuss how to create a sample pro forma invoice format along with its steps, example, and its differences from invoice and quotation.
 You can learn more about financing from the following articles –